Rammsauer/greenwashing/README.md

 moves along the perimeter, flashlight first.
 He walks away.

 MOVE BACK to Tyler and Jack, who emerge from hiding.
-Tyler
+Tyler eagerly grabs the lid of the closest dumpster.
 </pre>